epilif3sotnas/epilif3sotnas/README.md

 I start to be curious about technology at high school, then after a research I decide to apply for degrees in this field and end up studying Electrical and Computer Engineering.
 There, I was fascinated about Software Development, Computer Networks and Web Development.
 Besides of this interests, outside of University I also discover and learn about Financial Technology (FinTech) and blockchain technologies.

-Currently, I am interested in FinTech as well as exploring blockchain on various fields like finance, IoT, assets ownership (e.g. real estate) and government (e.g. e-voting).
+Currently, I am interested in FinTech (PayTech, Banking, Blockchain) as well as exploring blockchain on various fields like IoT, assets ownership (e.g. real estate) and government (e.g. e-voting).

-Despite of describing only fields that are related with my professional career, there are some that I like to do outside that, like reading, exercising (callisthenics, yoga, boxing) and playing chess.
+Despite of describing only fields that are related with my professional career, there are some that I like to do outside that, like reading, exercising and playing chess.

 About my personality I'm described as a constant learner, friendly, focus, resilient, good teammate and willing to work in ideas that improve our life as human beings.